Saturday, Oct. 3rd

 -

-The 2025 Talent Harvest Festival Performer Application is closed.
+Complete the 2026 Talent Harvest Festival Performer Application here.

 -

 Volunteer at the Talent Harvest Festival!
-Join 8,000+ celebrating Southern Oregon’s harvest and culture.
-Volunteers get a free t-shirt, a tasty meal from local eateries, and unlimited festival snacks.
-Help make the valley’s favorite autumn event unforgettable!
+Join 10,000+ celebrating Southern Oregon’s harvest and culture.

 Volunteers under the age of 18 must be accompanied by an adult at all times.